Codecademy/docs/content/open-source/concepts/graphql/graphql.md

 GraphQL includes a set of predefined scalar types that can be used in the schema.
 These are known as the "default scalar types":

-- Int: A signed 32-bit integer.
+- `Int`: A signed 32-bit integer.
-- Float: A signed double-precision floating-point value.
+- `Float`: A signed double-precision floating-point value.
-- String: A UTF-8 character sequence.
+- `String`: A UTF-8 character sequence.
-- Boolean: True or False.
+- `Boolean`: `True` or `False`.
-- ID: Represents a unique identifier, which is often used to reference an object or as the key for a cache.
+- `ID`: Represents a unique identifier, which is often used to reference an object or as the key for a cache.
 It is a string type that is intended to represent a unique identifier for an object, such as a database record or a file.

 ## Subscriptions

 GraphQL provides support for a third type of operation called subscriptions in addition to queries and mutations.
 Subscriptions allow a client to receive real-time updates from the server.
-Subscriptions in GraphQL, like queries, allow the retrieval of the data from the server.
+Subscriptions in GraphQL, like queries, allow the retrieval of data from the server.
 However, subscriptions are different from queries in that they are long-lasting operations that can change their result over time.
 A subscription maintains an active connection to the server, typically using WebSockets, which allows the server to push updates to the client whenever the data changes.
-This enables the client to receive updates about the data in real time, rather than having to request the data again each time it changes.
-They can be used to notify the client in real time about changes such as the creation of a new object or changes to an important field.
+This enables the client to receive updates about the data in real-time, rather than having to request the data again each time it changes.
+They can be used to notify the client in real-time about changes such as the creation of a new object or changes to an important field.

 ## Error Handling

 Error handling is part of the default GraphQL response structure.
 Here's how it works:

 - Successful requests return a JSON response with a data field containing the results of a query/mutation.
 - Un-successful requests include an additional errors field, representing an array of errors that may have occurred during a request.
-However, only present if errors occur!
-- All errors are treated the same way, returned within the errors array field.
+- Errors are returned within the errors array field.
-- Request may return a partial response, which has data for some fields and an errors array.
+- Requests may return a partial response where some fields contain data and others contain an errors array.

 ## Who Is Using GraphQL?